Shirley Luckhart Chosen for 2018 ESA Founders' Memorial Lecture

 In 2017, she joined the faculty of the University of Idaho, as a professor in both the Department of Entomology, Nematology and Plant Pathology and the Department of Biological Sciences and as a founding co-director of the university's Center for Health in the Human Ecosystem.
 In 2014, Luckhart was named a Fellow of the American Society for Tropical Medicine and Hygiene, and in 2017 she received a career excellence award in medical, urban, and veterinary entomology from the ESA Pacific Branch.

 "Shirley sees her work as being part of not only her department, school, and university but of the universe of science.
 She is always interested in what other people do and seems to have innumerable collaborators," says Ronald Rosenberg, associate director for science at the U.S. Centers for Disease Control's Division of Vector-Borne Diseases.
 Rosenberg was director of the entomology division at the Walter Reed Army Institute of Research when Luckhart was there in her postdoctoral position.
 "We often spoke of what an extraordinary and brave scientist Reed was.
 I think Shirley Luckhart is a superb choice to honor his legacy while looking into the future."

-Dr. Luckhart will deliver the Founders' Memorial Lecture at the Entomology 2018 Awards Breakfast, beginning at 7:30 a.m. on Tuesday, November 13.
+Dr. Luckhart will deliver the Founders' Memorial Lecture, titled "He Gave to Man Control Over That Dreadful Scourge, Yellow Fever," at the Entomology 2018 Awards Breakfast, beginning at 7:30 a.m. on Tuesday, November 13.

 CONTACT: Joe Rominiecki, firstname.lastname@example.org, 301-731-4535 x3009